Course Information

 Complaints range from headaches, nausea, lack of appetite, gas, leg or muscle cramps while swimming.
 Swimmers have also experienced vomiting, disorientation (especially during night swimming) and shortness of breath.

-To mitigate the impact of altitude, many swimmers choose to arrive four days early to allow their body to acclimate.
+To mitigate the impact of altitude, many swimmers choose to arrive 4-7 days early to allow their body to acclimate.
 Others arrive the night before and swim the next day, hoping to get the swim done before the impact of altitude really hits them.

 During Your Swim